 Jennifer Hale as Jean Grey

-Jennifer Hale takes on the role of Jean Grey with a powerful and nuanced performance.
+Jennifer Hale powerfully and nuancedly portrays Jean Grey.
 Her striking voice perfectly captures Jean’s emotional depth.
-Hale’s portrayal of Jean as a complex and compassionate individual who is constantly battling her demons has made her a welcome addition to the X-Men voice team.
+Hale’s portrayal of Jean as a complex and compassionate individual constantly battling her demons has made her a welcome addition to the X-Men voice team.

-Beyond her impressive vocal abilities, Hale also has a deep understanding of Jean’s character.
+Beyond her impressive vocal abilities, Hale also deeply understands Jean’s character.
 She skillfully conveys Jean’s inner turmoil, her struggle to balance her mutant powers with her humanity and her unwavering loyalty to her fellow X-Men.
-She also adds more layers to Jean Grey’s persona while exploring the relationship with Cyclops.
+She adds more layers to Jean Grey’s persona while exploring her relationship with Cyclops.

 Holly Chou as Jubilee

-With this role, Chou makes a significant mark on the beloved franchise with her performance, ensuring that Jubilee remains a popular character for both old and new audiences alike.
+With this role, Chou makes a significant mark on the beloved franchise with her performance, ensuring that Jubilee remains a popular character for both old and new audiences.

 Matthew Waterson as Magneto

-Beyond his role in X-Men ’97, Waterson has established himself as a versatile voice actor with a wide range of credits in animation, video games and film.
-His ability to embody characters with distinct personalities and complex motivations makes him well-suited to portray a character as multifaceted as Magneto.
+Beyond his role in X-Men ’97, Waterson has established himself as a versatile voice actor with credits in animation, video games and film.
+His ability to embody characters with distinct personalities and complex motivations makes him well-suited to portray Magneto, a multifaceted character.
 With his robust voice and strong presence, Waterson delivers a compelling interpretation of Magneto that resonates with both longtime fans of the franchise and new audiences.

 J.P.
 Karliak as Morph

-Some of Karliak’s other notable roles include The Joker in Suicide Squad: Kill The Justice League and Reese in the animated feature film Batman: The Killing Joke alongside two of the most famous voice actors, Kevin Conroy and Mark Hamill.
+Karliak’s other notable roles include The Joker in Suicide Squad: Kill the Justice League and Reese in the animated feature film Batman: The Killing Joke, alongside two of the most famous voice actors, Kevin Conroy and Mark Hamill.

 Ross Marquand as Professor Charles Xavier